J. Frederic Kernochan: Personal life

+Death

-His wife died at their country home in Bernardsville, New Jersey on August 11, 1922.
+His wife died at their country home in Bernardsville, New Jersey, on August 11, 1922.
 He later resided at 907 Fifth Avenue.
 Kernochan died in New York City on August 17, 1929, and after a funeral service at Grace Church, he was buried at Green-Wood Cemetery in Brooklyn, which was founded by his wife's grandfather.
 His estate was split between his four living children.